Graph Neural Network for Video Relocalization: Introduction

 However, in practical applications, videos are usually long and untrimmed, which implies that the video contain many complex actions, but only a few of them directly meet the need of users’ queries.
 As a result of that, a new kind of video query task called Video Moment Retrieval (VMR) is proposed, which allows user to search for certain clips inside the video instead of the whole video.

 Like the development of video retrieval mentioned above, video moment retrieval's methods are also text-based methods at first, which aims to search the video clip that is relevant to the given text query \cite{15_Hendricks2017,16_Gao2017TALL,17_Mithun2019}.
 However, using text as query modality still limits the richness and complexity of the information contained in the query.
-Then, in order to compensate for the disadvantage of text query, video-query based video moment retrieval (VQ-VMR) is proposed, which is also known as Video Relocalization task \cite{18_video_reloc,19_spatial_tempoal_video_reloc}.
+Then, in order to compensate for the disadvantage of text query, video-query based video moment retrieval (video relocalization) is proposed, which is also known as video relocalization task \cite{18_video_reloc,19_spatial_tempoal_video_reloc}.
 Its aim is temporally localizing video segments in a long and untrimmed reference video, and the segment should have semantic correspondence with the given query video clip.
-An example of VQ-VMR task is shown in Figure 1.
-In this example, users first pick out the clip with the action of “basketball dunk” from the query video, which is the input of VQ-VMR task.
+An example of video relocalization task is shown in Figure 1.
+In this example, users first pick out the clip with the action of “basketball dunk” from the query video, which is the input of video relocalization task.
 And the task aims at retrieving a clip with the same semantic meaning in another untrimmed reference video.

-For VQ-VMR task, the most direct way is leveraging semantic similarity between query video clip and reference video. \cite{18_video_reloc} made the first attempt to address this problem by proposing a cross-gated bilinear matching module.
+For video relocalization task, the most direct way is leveraging semantic similarity between query video clip and reference video. \cite{18_video_reloc} made the first attempt to address this problem by proposing a cross-gated bilinear matching module.
 In their method, every timestep in the reference video is matched against all the timesteps in query video clip and the prediction of the starting and ending time can be regarded as a sequence labeling problem. \cite{ruolin} modified their feature extraction method by leveraging Attention-based Fusion Module to compute frame-level semantic similarity between query video clip and pre-extracted proposal clips in reference video.
 Then the generated Attention-based Fusion Tensor passes through Semantic Relevance Measurement Module to achieve the video-level semantic relevance between them.

-However, after observing the existing VQ-VMR dataset and methods, we found that there might not exists consistent relationship between feature similarity by the frame with same timestep in the two videos and feature similarity by the two videos overall, which affects fusing frame features and test result.
+However, after observing the existing video relocalization dataset and methods, we found that there might not exists consistent relationship between feature similarity by the frame with same timestep in the two videos and feature similarity by the two videos overall, which affects fusing frame features and test result.

 Let's take the case shown in Figure 2 as an example.
 In the following video pairs, the two videos have the same semantic meaning (the semantic meaning is “rectification”), while the order and time of corresponding actions in the two videos vary a lot.
 Notice that in two videos, even for the same semantic meaning, the details are not the same.
 The video clip above has “adding ice” action after “cleaning the table, while the video clip below has “adding ice” at the very beginning of the clip.
 What’s more, some detailed sub-action appears in one-video does not appear in another video.
 Finally, the length of two videos are not the same, which implies the speed of the action are not the same.
 Thus, feature of two videos in the same timestep are not similar, although the two videos have the same semantic label and similar video-level feature.